molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 component.startCount = 10;
 ```

 It is a good practice not to change an Input value within a Component.
 An Input property should always reflect the data passed in by the parent Component.
-That is why `IndependentCounterComponent` has a public Input named `startCount` as well as an internal property named `count`.
+That is why `CounterComponent` has a public Input named `startCount` as well as an internal property named `count`.
 When the user clicks the increment or decrement buttons, `count` is changed, but `startCount` remains unchanged.

 Whenever the `startCount` Input changes, `count` needs to be set to `startCount`.
 The safe place to do that is the `ngOnChanges` lifecycle function: